top of page

-There are two fringe trees in the Park, and like many of the trees of the same species in the Park, they have a symmetrical placement about an axis, in this case the east-west axis.
+There are four fringe trees in the Park, and like many of the trees of the related species in the Park, they have a symmetrical placement about an axis, in this case the east-west axis.
 See Wikipedia entry here.

 Fringe tree factoids:

-It is a deciduous tree bearing beard- or fringe-like clusters of flowers in spring and berry-like fruit on stems in late summer.
+It is a deciduous tree bearing beard- or fringe-like clusters of flowers in late spring and berry-like fruit on stems in late summer.
 Each flower has four long, narrow, white petals.

 It, like the katsuras and honey locusts in the Park, is usually dioecious, having separate male and female trees, only the latter bearing dark blue, olive-shaped fruit enjoyed by the wildlife.
 It is in the same family, Oleaceae, as the olive tree.

 The genus name comes from the Greek chion meaning snow, and anthus meaning flower.
 An anthology is a collection (logia) of "flowers" of words.

 Fringetree in the southeast triangle in May, just southeast of the white pine.

 This seems to be a Chinese fringetree, with whiter, clustered flowers looking like cotton balls.
 The flowers are more upright instead of drooping.
 Chinese fringetrees flower after the leaves appear, while white fringetrees flower before the leaves appear.

 The other two fringetrees to the east of this one are white fringetrees.

 White fringetree flowers on the left; Chinese fringetree flowers on the right in May.